Seremban 2: Development

-Seremban 2 will serve as the gateway to the Greater Klang Valley under the recent National Structure Plan, which gazetted 30% of Negeri Sembilan, including Port Dickson, Nilai and Labu.
-This is part of the Federal Government efforts to bring development to the region.
+Seremban 2 serves as the gateway to the Klang Valley and part of the Malaysia Vision Valley development corridor under the National Structural Plan, which gazetted 30% of Negeri Sembilan, including Port Dickson, Nilai and Labu.
+This is part of the Federal Government initiatives to bring development to the region.

 Seremban 2 offers a wide selection of beautifully designed homes ranging from affordable apartments to well-planned terrace houses and from super linked and semi-detached houses to exclusive gated bungalows.
 Seremban 2 comprises 9 residential communities, 5 schools, a 15-acre City Lake Park, a Sports Complex, a modern Shopping Centre, and Commercial Business Parks.
 Seremban 2 is also home to the state government and local authorities.